Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @brookswinery

-The winery has indoor and outdoor experiences, so you can relax inside a cozy tasting room or soak up the sun outside on the upstairs deck or pergola.
-Tastings cost $20 per person (waived with a 3-glass purchase) and include 6 samples of the winery’s spectacular wines.
+The winery has indoor and outdoor experiences, so you can relax inside their cozy tasting room or soak up the sun outside on the deck.
+Tastings generally cost $25 per person and include a flight of their spectacular wines.

 Brooks Wine 3